COVID-19 Updates: Taking steps to return to normal.

 For advisories and closures for this and other areas, visit:

 Maps of this area

-Maps for the Bighorn Backcountry including the Blackstone/Wapiabi PLUZ and digital mapping options can be found at: Bighorn Backcountry - Overview.
+Download current maps of the Bighorn Backcountry, including the Blackstone/Wapiabi PLUZ and digital mapping options at: Bighorn Backcountry - Overview.

 Area and trail information

 View activity and trail information for the area:

 Public Lands Camping Pass required.

 A Public Lands Camping Pass is required to random camp on public land along the eastern slopes of the Rocky Mountains.

 - Random, no-service camping is permitted.
 Campsites must be 100 metres from a lakeshore and no permanent camp structures are allowed.